Improved Kernels for Tracking Path Problem: Abstract

 \section{Abstract}

+Tracking of moving objects is crucial to security systems and networks.
 Given a graph $G$, terminal vertices $s$ and $t$, and an integer $k$, the \tp problem asks whether there exists at most $k$ vertices, which if marked as trackers, would ensure that the sequence of trackers encountered in each \stpath is unique.
-The problem was first proposed by Banik et al. in~\cite{DBLP:conf/ciac/BanikKPS17}, where they gave results for some restricted versions of the problem.
-The problem was further studied in~\cite{banik2019}, where the authors proved it to be \textsc{NP}-complete and fixed-parameter tractable.
-They obtained a kernel (i.e. an equivalent instance) with $\Oh(k^6)$ vertices and $\Oh(k^7)$ edges, in polynomial time.
-We improve on this by giving a quadratic kernel, i.e. $\Oh(k^2)$ vertices and edges.
-Further, we prove that if $G$ is a $d$-degenerate graph then there exists a linear kernel.
-We also show that finding a tracking set of size at most $n-k$ for a graph on $n$ vertices is hard for the parameterized complexity class {\sc W[1]}, when parameterized by $k$.
+It is known that the problem is \textsc{NP}-hard and admits a kernel (reducible to an equivalent instance) with $\Oh(k^6)$ vertices and $\Oh(k^7)$ edges, when parameterized by the size of the output (tracking set) $k$~\cite{tr-j}.
+An interesting question that remains open is whether the existing kernel can be improved.
+In this paper we answer this affirmatively: \begin{enumerate}[(i)] \item For general graphs, we show the existence of a kernel of size $\Oh(k^2)$ \item For planar graphs, we improve this further by giving a kernel of size $\Oh(k)$ \end{enumerate} In addition, we also show that finding a tracking set of size at most $n-k$ for a graph on $n$ vertices is hard for the parameterized complexity class {\sc W[1]}, when parameterized by $k$. \keywords{Graphs \and Paths \and Kernelization \and Fixed-parameter tractability \and Planar graphs \and Tracking Paths \and Below guarantee.}